 Ali Ruffner is a queer Pittsburgh native and Pennsylvania-based artist and cultural worker whose projects are dedicated to a culture of revolution.
 They have a BFA from the University of Delaware with a concentration in sculpture, a BS from the University of Delaware in Gender Studies, and are currently a Masters of Art Education and Community Arts candidate at Tyler School of Art + Architecture.
 Ruffner strives to uphold, expose, and respond with joy to the culture of a place by spending time collecting stories in the community.

 Learn more about Ali and their work here.

 About The Artwork

-Ali Ruffner and collaborator Gwen Sadler's long-term engagement with students at Brashear High School has led to their final design for Emerald View Park.
+Ruffner's long-term engagement with students at Brashear High School led to their final design for this multi-component artwork in Emerald View Park.
 A Monument to Pittsburgh Youth uses castings of the students' own hands and ceramic tiles with street-art inspired signatures of the participants to create a sculptural installation framed by the park trails.

-Emerald View Park Community Meeting
+The Art at Emerald View Park

 July 7, 2022

 Nov 4, 2021